Grade 5 World Language

 The world language program develops general language skills, intellectual discipline, and the vocabulary, grammar, and basics that allow students to continue language studies at an advanced level in high school.
 We support the development of our students as citizens in the diverse community of Belmont Day and in the world.
 Exposure to broad cultural experiences nurture curiosity and joy.

-In April, students choose French, Spanish, or Latin as their middle school language and begin formal study.
+In April, students have an introductory course on French, Spanish, and Latin to prepare them for formal study of a language in middle school.
 The focus is on listening and speaking skills.
 Topics include conversational questions and answers about names, ages, emotions, where we live, and what we like.
 We learn vocabulary for sports, other hobbies, and foods.
 Students take part actively in class every day.
 They create short prepared oral presentations and are introduced to basic information about many French and Spanish speaking countries.